 Batch fermentations were carried out in MiniBio bioreactors (Applikon) equipped with 0.25 L vessels.
 The operating volume (VL) was set at 0.12 L, and the operating conditions of the bioreactor were as follows: temperature of 37 °C, agitation speed of 250 rpm, and pH of 6.8 and kept constant by means of a controller unit that dispensed 1 M NaOH and 0.5 M HCl solutions.

 The bioreactor was filled with 0.12 L (VL) of medium and autoclaved for 20 min at 121 °C. The sterilized bioreactor medium was N2-flushed to remove oxygen from the headspace and liquid medium.
 As the temperature dropped below 40 °C and anaerobic conditions were achieved, the N2 gas stream was stopped and cysteine-HCl, carbonate, sulfide, and vitamins from sterile-degassed stock solutions were added to the medium.
 Temperature and pH were continuously measured and recorded using a MiniBio acquisition unit.
-The bioreactors were inoculated with 10 mL of a preculture of C. kluyveri grown aseptically for two days.
+The bioreactors were inoculated with 0.010 L of a preculture of C. kluyveri grown aseptically for two days.
 At least once per day, fermentation status was characterized in terms of optical density (OD) and the concentration of acids and alcohols.

 Each test was performed in triplicates (biological replicates).
 The data reported in the tables and figures represent mean values.
 The standard error was always lower than 5 %.